GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 GEMINI_API_KEY (Required if AI_MODEL_PROVIDER is GEMINI) Your Google Gemini API Key.
 (N/A - from Secret)

-These parameter can be leave as it is:
+These parameter could be leave as it is:

 Parameter Description Default Value